superjet4663/kufrCleaner/content/index.md

 _Defending Islam with Knowledge and Clarity_

-> This wiki centralizes detailed responses to objections raised against Islam, the Qur'an, the Sunnah, and Islamic civilization.
+> This wiki centralizes detailed responses to objections raised against Islam, the Qur'an, the Sunnah, and Islamic civilization. **KufrCleaner** = cleaning _external polemics_ made by orientalists, liberals, feminists, atheists, apostates, Quranists, modernists, and "secular" intellectuals — not reconciling usuli ikhtilaf.

 ---